-This new edition includes five new chapters as well as an evolution of the classic Africana Womanist paradigm, to that of Africana-Melanated Womanism.
+This new edition includes five new chapters as well as an evolution of the classic Africana womanist paradigm, to that of Africana-Melanated Womanism.
 It shows how race, class and gender must be prioritized in the fight against every day racial dominance.
 Africana Womanism: Reclaiming Ourselves offers a new term and paradigm for women of African descent.
-A family-centered concept, prioritizing race, class, gender, it offers 18 features of the Africana womanist (self namer, self definer, family centered, genuine in sisterhood, strong, in concert with male in struggle, whole, authentic, flexible role player, respected, recognized, spiritual, male compatible, respectful of elders, adaptable, ambitious, mothering, nurturing), applying them to characters in novels by Hurston, Bâ, Marshall, Morrison and McMillan.
+A family-centered concept, prioritizing race, class and gender, it offers eighteen features of the Africana womanist (self-namer, self-definer, family-centered, genuine in sisterhood, strong, in concert with male in the liberation struggle, whole, authentic, flexible role player, respected, recognized, spiritual, male compatible, respectful of elders, adaptable, ambitious, mothering, nurturing), applying them to characters in novels by Hurston, Bâ, Marshall, Morrison and McMillan.
 It evolves from Africana Womanism to Africana-Melanated Womanism.

 Chapter III Africana Womanism: A Theoretical Need and Practical Usefulness